NumbShell/Blizzard/README.md

 # Blizzard Entertainment
-Remade Blizzard Entertainments webpage using NodeJS, Bootstrap, HTML(PUG) and CSS.
+Remade Blizzard Entertainments frontpage using NodeJS, Bootstrap, HTML(PUG) and CSS.

 Project is hosted on Heroku at https://blizzard-entertainment.herokuapp.com/